MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 > [!NOTE]
 > When a [`FileMediaSource`](xref:Xamarin.Forms.FileMediaSource) object is created in XAML, a type converter is invoked to return a [`FileMediaSource`](xref:Xamarin.Forms.FileMediaSource) instance from a `string`.

+## Examine MediaElement status

+The [`MediaElement`](xref:Xamarin.Forms.MediaElement) class defines a read-only bindable property named [`CurrentState`](xref:Xamarin.Forms.MediaElement.CurrentState), of type [`MediaElementState`](xref:Xamarin.Forms.MediaElementState).
+This property indicates the current status of the control, such as whether the media is playing or paused, or if it's not yet ready to play the media.

+The [`MediaElementState`](xref:Xamarin.Forms.MediaElementState) enumeration defines the following members:

+- `Closed` indicates that the `MediaElement` contains no media.
+- `Opening` indicates that the `MediaElement` is validating and attempting to load the specified source.
+- `Buffering` indicates that the `MediaElement` is loading the media for playback.
+Its [`Position`](xref:Xamarin.Forms.MediaElement.Position) property does not advance during this state.
+If the `MediaElement` was playing video, it continues to display the last displayed frame.
+- `Playing` indicates that the `MediaElement` is playing the media source.
+- `Paused` indicates that the `MediaElement` does not advance its [`Position`](xref:Xamarin.Forms.MediaElement.Position) property.
+If the `MediaElement` was playing video, it continues to display the current frame.
+- `Stopped` indicates that the `MediaElement` contains media but it is not being played or paused.
+Its [`Position`](xref:Xamarin.Forms.MediaElement.Position) property is 0 and does not advance.
+If the loaded media is video, the `MediaElement` displays the first frame.

+It's generally not necessary to examine the [`CurrentState`](xref:Xamarin.Forms.MediaElement.CurrentState) property when using the [`MediaElement`](xref:Xamarin.Forms.MediaElement) transport controls.
+However, this property becomes important when implementing your own transport controls.

 ## Implement custom transport controls